dustywhite7/pythonMikkeli/courseSlides/5 - Regular Expression.md

 ### Quick Iterations

-With regular expressions, you might want to try lots of things and fail quickly (over and over, because that is how this works!).
+With regular expression, you might want to try lots of things and fail quickly (over and over, because that is how learning works!).

-[regexr.com](https://regexr.com) is a great place to put some sample data into a website and play around with regular expressions
+[regexr.com](https://regexr.com) is a great place to put some sample data into a website and play around with regular expression